No. 56 Low Angle Adjustable Block Plane

 No. 56B

 In the mid 60’s, Millers Falls made the decision to consolidate the process and eliminate some of the factory machinery to manufacture planes.
-The company standardized on using the same style iron with three oval hole on all existing block planes.
+The company standardized using the same style iron with three oval hole on all existing block planes.
 To accommodate this new iron, the frog, iron depth adjusting screw and the iron depth adjusting seat had to be redesigned.
 The knurling on the depth adjusting screw knob was also changed from a diamond pattern to a straight line pattern.

 No. 56 High Angle Block Plane (1976 to 1989+)